sdthornton/css-style-guide/README.md

     ```

 #### Pseudo Elements
-  + Use for extra styling
   + For accessibility reasons, avoid declaring site copy within a pseudo element

   + Use single colons, `:`, in order to maintain support for legacy browsers (this may change)

     ```scss